hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - microsegmentation
     - used by Zero-Trust model
     - a security technique by dividing perimeters into small zones to maintain separate access to every part of the network
-    - secure applications by expressly allowing particular application traffic
+    - secure applications by expressly <span style="text-decoration: underline">allowing particular application traffic</span>
     - by default, denying all other traffic
     - the foundation of <span style="color: #bb6600;">zero-trust security model</span> for application workloads in the data center and cloud
     - monitor continuously for compliance deviations to ensure the segmentation policy up to date as the application behavior change
     - environments apply a zero-trust model and specify how applications on different servers or containers can communicate
   - generating accurate microsegmentation policy
     - application dependency mapping to discover the relationships between different application tiers and infrastructure services
-    - supports “what-if” policy analysis using real-time data or historical data to assist in the validation and risk assessment of policy application pre-enforcement to ensure ongoing application availability
+    - supports "what-if" policy analysis using real-time data or historical data to assist in the validation and risk assessment of policy application pre-enforcement to ensure ongoing application availability
     - normalized microsegmentation policy:
       - enforced through the application workload itself for a consistent approach to workload microsegmentation across any environment
       - including virtualized, bare-metal, and container workloads